 The viability study (Sept 2015) has a development cost of £23.3m.

-Do you have any plans of the building as it is now?
+Do you have any plans of the original buildings?

 CAG does not have any plans of the buildings.
 You are best referring to past planning applications on the City Council’s website some of which may have existing floor plans.